johnSmithPl/analytics_engineer_proj/README.md

 The initial data is loaded into the PostgreSQL database using a standard `init.sql` script placed in the `/docker-entrypoint-initdb.d` directory.
 This is a conventional and efficient method for initializing a database with a known dataset in a development or self-contained environment.

-For a production system, a more robust data loading mechanism would be implemented, which would decouple the database startup from the data loading process, ensuring the database can start independently and providing better error handling and logging if the data ingestion were to fail.
+For a production system, a more robust data loading mechanism would be implemented, which would decouple the database startup from the data loading process, ensuring the database can start independently and provide better error handling and logging if the data ingestion were to fail.

 ## Database viewer

-If you'd like to view the results, you can do so by configuring a DB connection in your database viewer tool of preference.
+If you'd like to view the results, you can do so by configuring a DB connection in your preferred database viewer tool.
 For example, DBeaver.
 Use the following details:

 -   **Host:** localhost